Skip to content

 OG&E

-Between March 2022 and January 2023, OG&E hit customers with five separate rate increases totaling $28.71/month.
+Between March 2022 and January 2023, OG&E piled on five separate rate increases totaling $28.71 a month.
 That same year, OG&E posted record profits of $439.5 million.

 1